These flexible workers contribute $1.4 trillion to the economy every year, making them an excellent opportunity for the new world of work.

 While many employers are exploring the benefits of remote workers, many are unsure where to look for qualified candidates.
 In this environment, placing an ad in your local newspaper won’t cut it.

-For example, Upwork and Fiverr have emerged to support the independent workforce.
+For example, Upwork vs Fiverr have emerged to support the independent workforce.
 These websites serve as hubs where you can find freelancers with specific skills, assign projects, and track the progress of your chosen contractor.

 How does Fiverr work?